oswaldo/hey/README.md

 ## Roadmap

+### Done

+* Useful aliases for ansible, git, sbt and docker
+* Architecture to easy the tool extension
+* Config file for default option and argument values
+* Usage examples

 ### Short term

-* Useful aliases for git, sbt and docker
+* More aliases for supported commands
-* Commands to easy the tool extension
-* Config file for default option and argument values
 * "Summary verbosity"
-* Usage examples
+* Architecture documentation

 ### Middle term